Ralston High School: Arts

 The Ralston Fine Arts Department has had success in recent years.
 The band has almost tripled in size, received numerous awards including best drumline, best drum major, and has had continuous success at competitions, receiving all "superior" and "excellent" ratings.

 Ralston High School has two competing show choirs: Runway and Rush.
 Rush has had successful competition seasons, often placing in the top of their division and competing in finals.
 In recent years Rush has been named grand champion at Millard West Singsation and at Bishop Heelan High School show choir invitational.
 Ralston now hosts a show choir invitational of their own, called Ramageddon.

 The theater department is also one of the best in Omaha Nebraska with numerous awards and an astounding director Todd Uhrmacher.

 Debate

 The Ralston Debate Team has had much success in recent years under the coaching of Jennifer Stark.
-She has earned Nebraska Coach of the Year on two occasions, 2009–10 and 2013-14.
+She has earned Nebraska Coach of the Year honors on two occasions, 2009–10 and 2013–14.
 The team has qualified for national tournaments multiple times, and took home third place Sweepstakes at the start of the 2013 season.
 Kurt Cronican placed fifth in the nation at the National Forensic League tournament.
 The team has rapidly grown in size in recent years, increasing the number of students and participants in a wide variety of events.
-The team competes in Lincoln-Douglas, Public Forum, Policy and Congressional Debate at the state and national level.
-In the 2015-2016 school year, Jennifer Stark was replaced by Jeff Garst, one of her most successful debaters.
+The team competes in Lincoln–Douglas, Public Forum, Policy and Congressional Debate at the state and national level.
+For the 2015–2016 school year, Jennifer Stark was replaced by Jeff Garst, one of her most successful debaters.